Welcome to today's edition of the Rush 24-7 podcast.

 She and her advisors have the savvy to see how to raise these and other issues without leaving fingerprints.

-Independently, these individual issuers Are unlikely to be deal killers, but if they're taken together, they might give Democrat Party superdelegates reason to reconsider Obama and favor Senator Clinton.
+Independently, these individual issues are unlikely to be deal killers, but if they're taken together, they might give Democrat Party superdelegates reason to reconsider Obama and favor Senator Clinton.

-Obama may go ahead and declare victory on May 20th, but he may not have an easy three months until the Democrat National Convention, which is exactly what we want.
+Obama may go ahead and declare victory on May 20th, but he may not have an easy three months until a Democrat National Convention, which is exactly what we want.

 Chaos.

-I mean, look, let's say something else does happen with Jeremiah Wright.
+I mean, let's say something else does happen with Jeremiah Wright.

 Let's say something comes out.